 - Take close-up photos of your boat from all angles.
 Also, take distance pictures to include everything from all angles.
 Make sure the date/time option is turned on in-camera.

 - Remove all fuel from tanks as required by law.
 Drain all water tanks.

 - Remove any bbq grills, safety harnesses, man overboard buoys, anchors (bow & stern) from safety rails.

 - Remove and items that are loose in the cockpit of your vessel.

 Preparation for extrusions and height reduction.

 There are many ways to reduce your overall shipping dimensions.
-The most easiest of them are to remove things that are simple like radars, antennas, some bowsprits, bimini’s and dive boards.
-Then there are harder things like and entire fly-bridges, out-riggers and masts.
-You have to weight it out against your budget as the bigger it is, the more expensive it is to ship with some size ranges in the very critical area within inches of thousands of dollars.
+The easiest of them is to remove things that are simple like radars, antennas, some bowsprits, biminis, and dive boards.
+Then there are harder things like and entire fly-bridges, out-riggers, and masts.
+You have to weigh it out against your budget as the bigger it is, the more expensive it is to ship with some size ranges in the very critical area within inches of thousands of dollars.

-It is important to know where you limitations are in relation to shipping over the road.
-First you need a reference tool for oversize, over-weight and height restrictions for each state and province in North America.
+It is important to know where your limitations are in relation to shipping over the road.
+First, you need a reference tool for oversize, over-weight, and height restrictions for each state and province in North America.
 This will tell you what maximums you are working with on your route.

 Here are a few monetary breakdowns in the boat shipping industry in relationship to size.

 Length: Length isn’t really much of an issue in shipping over-dimensional items over the road.
 Once your overall shipment (length of entire truck and trailer, plus any overhang) length is over 110′ you can incur additional fees for a pilot car.
 With most boat shipments you already have one due to your beam so no problem here.